What is Peritoneal Dialysis?

 Peritoneal dialysis (PD) is a type of dialysis used to treat kidney failure.
-It’s a process that uses the lining of your abdomen (peritoneum) and a solution called dialysate to remove waste products and extra fluid from your blood.
+It uses the lining of your abdomen (peritoneum) and a solution called dialysate to remove waste products and extra fluid from your blood.

 There are different types of peritoneal dialysis, including continuous ambulatory peritoneal dialysis (CAPD) and automated peritoneal dialysis (APD).
 In CAPD, manual exchanges of dialysate are done several times throughout the day, while in APD, a machine called a cycler performs the exchanges automatically while the patient sleeps.